Aadya-Anil/Aadya-Anil.github.io/content/about.md

   ## My Mission
   > Learn from Communties and Actively Contribute to the society

-Please Checkout my instagram : www.instagram.com/aadya_anil.com
+Please Checkout my Linkedin : linkedin.com/in/aadya-anil-kumar-917b671b1/